Note: this post has been updated 2/15/2010 with further information from Herb UK.

 Tints by Nature is UK Herb’s retail box color.
 You can purchase it at various natural food stores or on Amazon.
 See the Amazon buy it now above.

-Other sources of non-resconical and ammonia -free hair dyes: Herbatint UK, Light Mountain, Nature product by Susan Henry, and John Masters’s Organic Color Line, and PPD, ammonia, resorcinol-free product by Act by Nature.
+Other sources of ammonia -free hair dyes: Herbatint UK, Light Mountain, products by Susan Henry, and John Masters’s Organic Color Line, and PPD, ammonia, resorcinol-free product by Act by Nature.
 For more information about the ingredients in each, contact the respective company.

 I will be testing Act by Nature next.
 (Update, 7/31/10: I tested Act by Nature now known as Palette by Nature.)